rsvim/rsvim.github.io/docs/api/intro.md

 These APIs also share the same global object [`Rsvim`](rsvim/classes/Rsvim), the implementations follow [Deno APIs](https://docs.deno.com/api/deno/).

 :::warning
 Rsvim editor exposes the rust implemented APIs to the JavaScript world by binding them to the `__InternalRsvimGlobalObject` global object, which should never be directly used.
+The `Rsvim` is a thin wrapper on it.
 :::